Hours: M-F 8:30-5 PM ET

 - Cross Disciplinary Boundaries: Craft your individualized concentration to suit your goals and interests, from taking online courses in public policy or political science to become a political writer, to focusing on online communications courses to enter into advertising, marketing, or public relations.

-Your Future in Writing
+Your Future in Writing and Literary Studies

 - $63,200: Median annual wage for writers and authors